edHelper.com

 By Trista L. Pollard

-1 Our country is the land of variety.
+1 Our country is a land of variety.
 As you travel across the United States (U.S.), you will see a mixture of landforms.
 You will also see different types of vegetation.
-Many people from different cultures and ethnic backgrounds also call the U.S. their home.
-The U.S. is even the fourth largest country in land area!
+Many people from different cultures and ethnic backgrounds call the U.S. their home.
+The U.S. is the fourth largest country in land area!
 So you can see why geographers use regions to study our country.

 2 Some geographers divide the U.S. into six or seven regions.
 The United States Census Bureau divides our country into four regions.
-Every four years, the bureau counts our population.
+Every ten years, the Bureau counts our population.
 They have created four regions.
 The states in each region have common features.
 These features are climate, geography, history, economy, and culture.
 Each region also has subregions.
 Subregions are smaller groups of states inside a larger region.
-Remember, geographers may create many different types of regions.
+Remember, geographers may create many different divisions of regions.
 You just need to know what information you will learn from those regions.
 The Census Bureau's four regions are the Northeast, the Midwest, the South, and the West.

-Paragraphs 4 to 9:
+Paragraphs 4 to 7:

 For the complete story with questions: click here for printable

-Copyright © 2008 edHelper
+Copyright © 2018 edHelper